vzhou842/victorzhou.com/content/posts/2019-07-22-intro-to-rnns.md

 }

 test_data = {
-  'well': True,
+  'this is happy': True,
-  'not well': False,
+  'i am good': True,
   # ... more data
 }
 ```